 Where we intend to refuse an application, we will issue a Notice of Proposal.
 In certain circumstances we may specify action which, if taken within a specified time limit, would result in us not taking the proposed action.
 In the event that we issue a Notice of Proposal to refuse an application, the Notice will give a deadline to make representations to us.
-Our Representations Process at Annex 12 sets out the process for making representations and how we respond to them.
+Our Representations Process at Annex 10 sets out the process for making representations and how we respond to them.

 Annex 1.
-Guidance on the interpretation of care and support
+Practice Note on the interpretation of care and support

-This Practice Note relates to services requiring registration under the Regulation and Inspection of Social Care (Wales) Act 2016 ("the Act").
+This Practice Note relates to services requiring registration under the Regulation and Inspection of Social Care (Wales) Act 2016 and seeks to provide some practical examples of the types of activities that fall into either "care" or "support" within the different regulated services.